 - Trojan Horses -These are malware hidden in other software useful to encourage the user to install them.
 Pirated copies of popular software are often infected with Trojans.

-- Ransomware – This software can encrypt files or even a complete operating system on a computer or network and keep them encrypted until a ransom is paid to the attacker.
-The emergence of Bitcoin and other crypto-currencies has spurred the popularity of ransomware attacks, as attackers can anonymously accept money and minimize the risk of being caught.
+- Ransomware – This software can encrypt files or even a complete operating system on a computer or network and keep them encrypt until a ransom is paid to the attacker.
+The emergence of Bitcoin and other crypto-currencies has spurre the popularity of ransomware attacks, as attackers can anonymously accept money and minimize the risk of catching it.

 - E-mails: When you read e-mail, malware spreads through attachments, so it’s always best to scan them before you download them.